 • Ductwork quality and age.

-• How many windows you have and the style, because big or picture windows may be more inefficient.
+• How many windows your house has and the style, because expansive or picture windows may be less efficient.

 • How many people are in your household.

 Your air conditioner’s efficiency is impacted by its SEER, or Seasonal Energy Efficiency Rating.
-This ranking measures how efficiently it transforms electricity to create cooling.
+This rating measures how efficiently it uses electricity to create cooling.
 The bigger the number, the more efficient the air conditioner is.

 • Old air conditioners are ranked around 8-9 SEER.